+AGDC will report progress on this work in the annual PA report, and results of the inventory will be included in the Annual Fieldwork Report.
 AGDC will submit documentation to the Consulting Parties and tribes following implementation and completion of any on-site mitigation efforts (see Sections 7 and 8 for mitigation discussion and reporting requirements, respectively).
+If ethnographic resources are identified, they will be treated to the same process of evaluation and assessment of effects as other cultural resources.
 If no ethnographic resources have been identified, AGDC will submit documentation of efforts to consult with tribes, and any supporting background research, as part of the Annual Fieldwork Report(s).

 Continued consultation efforts will be ongoing and concerns may be raised at any time.
-If no concerns are raised by tribes prior to the start of impacting activities, FERC may consider this requirement fulfilled for a particular spread.
+If no concerns are raised by tribes prior to the start of ground-disturbing activities, FERC may consider this requirement fulfilled for a particular spread.